Anne Hathaway (wife of Shakespeare): Marriage

 Three children were born to Hathaway and her husband: Susanna in 1583 and the twins Hamnet and Judith in 1585.
 Hamnet died at 11 years old during one of the frequent outbreaks of the bubonic plague and was buried in Stratford-upon-Avon on 11 August 1596.

 Apart from documents related to her marriage and the birth of her children, the only recorded reference to Hathaway in her lifetime is a curious bequest in the will of her father's shepherd, Thomas Whittington, who died in 1601.
 Whittington left 40 shillings to "the poor of Stratford", adding that the money was "in the hand of Anne Shakespeare wife unto Master William Shakespeare, and is due debt unto me, being paid to mine executor by the said William Shakespeare or his assigns according to the true meaning of this my will."
 This passage has been interpreted in several different ways.
 One view is that Whittington may have lent Anne the money, presumably because she was short of cash while her husband was away.
 More likely, however, it may have been "uncollected wages, or savings held in safekeeping", since the will also lists debts owed to him from her brothers in the same amount.

 In 1607, Hathaway's daughter Susanna married the local doctor, John Hall, giving birth to Hathaway's and Shakespeare's granddaughter, Elizabeth, the following year.
 Judith married Thomas Quiney, who was a vintner and tavern owner from a good family, in February 1616 when she was 31 and he was 27.
 Shakespeare may later have disapproved of this choice when it was discovered that Quiney had got another girl pregnant; also, Quiney had failed to obtain a special wedding licence needed during Lent, leading to Judith and Thomas being excommunicated on 12 March.
 Soon afterwards, on 25 March 1616, Shakespeare modified his will for Judith to inherit £300 in her own name, leaving Quiney out of the will and giving most of his property to Susanna and her husband.

 It has sometimes been inferred that Shakespeare came to dislike his wife, but there is no existing documentation or correspondence to support this supposition.
-For most of their married life, he lived in London, writing and performing his plays, while she remained in Stratford.
-However, according to John Aubrey, he returned to Stratford for a period every year.
+For most of their married life, he lived in London, writing and performing his plays.
+However, according to John Aubrey for a period every year he returned to Stratford, where Anne is assumed to have been based.
+In 2025 it was suggested that Anne may at one point have lived with her husband in London, assuming that she was the recipient of a letter addressed to a "Mrs Shakspaire" known to have lived in "Trinity Lane".
+(The letter, which surfaced in the binding of a book printed by Richard Field, was not initially deemed to point clearly to Anne, but later analysis suggests that on the balance of probabilities, it likely refers to her).
 When he retired from the theatre in 1613, he chose to live in Stratford with his wife, rather than in London.